 Many of the pages on this site are open to the public and you are welcome to browse and enjoy them.
 Some of the content is only available to registered members of Oklevueha Native American Church.
-If you desire to be blessed by having access to Native American Ceremonies and Medicines (such as Peyote, San Pedro, Ayahuasca and Cannabis) without legal interference, you will want to consider joining Oklevueha NAC and connecting with our medicine people.
+For example, if you are a member, you can visit this page about upcoming ceremonies.
+If you desire to be blessed by having access to Native American Ceremonies and Sacraments (including but not limited to Peyote, San Pedro, Ayahuasca, Psilocybe Mushrooms and Cannabis) without legal interference, you will want to consider joining Oklevueha NAC and connecting with our medicine people.

 Indigenous American Native spirituality has been practiced in North and South America since before recorded history.